Yves Pozzo di Borgo: Political career

 In parliament, Pozzo di Borgo was the deputy chairman of the Committee on European Affairs.
 He also served on the Committee on Foreign Affairs and on the Defence Committee.

-In addition to his committee assignments, Pozzo di Borgo was the president of the Parliamentary Friendship Group with Central Asia (Kazakhstan, Kyrgyzstan, Uzbekistan, Tadjikistan, Turkmenistan) and a member of the French delegation to the Parliamentary Assembly of the Organization for Security and Co-operation in Europe.
+In addition to his committee assignments, Pozzo di Borgo was the president of the Parliamentary Friendship Group with Central Asia (Kazakhstan, Kyrgyzstan, Uzbekistan, Tajikistan, Turkmenistan) and a member of the French delegation to the Parliamentary Assembly of the Organization for Security and Co-operation in Europe.

 Pozzo di Borgo publicly endorsed François Bayrou in the 2012 presidential elections.

 From 2004 until 2017, Pozzo di Borgo also served as member of the French delegation to the Parliamentary Assembly of the Council of Europe.
 In this capacity, he was a member of the Committee on Political Affairs and Democracy; the Committee on Rules of Procedure, Immunities and Institutional Affairs; and the Sub-Committee on Crime Problems and the Fight against Terrorism.
 He had previously been the Assembly's rapporteur on the European Court of Human Rights (2015) and on the protection of human rights defenders (2017).